Posts Tagged ‘archaeology’

 Social Studies for K-12!

-When you get to the site you will see some of the featured resources for current events and history.
-Use the menu on the left side of the page to explore:
+When you get to the site, use the menu across the top of the page to explore:

 • Current Events — Get some insight on what’s taking place throughout the world.